ndexbio/ndexpackagebundler/src/docs/NDEx_Installation_Instructions.rst

       * ``googleAnalyticsTrackingCode`` Google Analytics tracking ID of your app.

-      * [STRIKEOUT:networkDisplayLimit]: - not used in WebApp

-      * [STRIKEOUT:networkQueryLimit]: - not used in WebApp
-        (networkQueryEdgeLimit used instead, see below)

       * ``networkQueryEdgeLimit`` Maximum number of edges that the network query will return.
 This parameter is optional.
 If it is not specified in ``ndex-webapp-config.js``, then it defaults to 50000.
 In case network query